MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-install.md

 ## How to install

 The package manager downloads packages from the [packages.microsoft.com](https://packages.microsoft.com) repo, determines dependencies, retrieves additional packages, sets the installation order, and installs the software.
-For example syntax on setitng the repo, see [Linux Software Repository for Microsoft Products](https://docs.microsoft.com/windows-server/administration/linux-package-repository-for-microsoft-software)
+For example syntax on setitng the repo, see [Linux Software Repository for Microsoft Products](https://docs.microsoft.com/windows-server/administration/linux-package-repository-for-microsoft-software).

+Activation is a separate step.
+If you forget to activate, the server works, but the following error appears when you call an API: "Express Edition will continue to be enforced."

 ### Ubuntu 14.04 - 16.04